kumardh/azure-ex/README.md

 Here I am trying to attempt to Use various Azure Service to shape it into traditional Enterprise Architecture.
 The whole objective of this exercise is to learn following Azure Service and design a high-level enterprise solution.

-This is code repository for the my Posts added to Codementor.
+This is code repository for the Posts added to Codementor.

 https://www.codementor.io/dhananjaykumar/azure-application-architecture-xrj1hbl1w